bfv/docker4oe/pas-application/README.md

 In this section an instance is created and setup in two different steps to make it all re-usable.

 # pas-instance
-Creates an empty instance of pas in an (docker0 image.
-This empty conatiner will be be configured.
+Creates an empty instance of pas in an (docker) image.
+This empty conatiner will need to be configured to turn it into an actual application.
+See pas-httpbin.

 # pas-httpbin
 Here is the actual application build.
 It uses a pas-instance and a sample .pl is added to the image to actually provide functionality.